Brussels chides EU governments for failing on migration pledges

 "HUGE" FUNDING GAP

-Of 2.3 billion euros (1.63 billion pound) promised by governments collectively to help Syrian refugees and aid Africans to reduce incentives to go to Europe, Juncker said only 486 million was covered by firm national pledges, condemning a "huge gap".
+Of 2.3 billion euros ($2.5 billion) promised by governments collectively to help Syrian refugees and aid Africans to reduce incentives to go to Europe, Juncker said only 486 million was covered by firm national pledges, condemning a "huge gap".

 He appealed via the European lawmakers for governments to make good on promises before they arrive in Malta in two weeks time for a summit with African leaders on controlling migration.